fastai/fastpages/README.md

 fastpages builds upon the [minima theme](https://github.com/jekyll/minima).
 If you want to customize the styling or layout of fastpages, you can find instructions [in minima's README](https://github.com/jekyll/minima/blob/master/README.md).
 It is a good idea to read the full contents of the README to understand the directory structure.
 Furthermore, it is a good idea to have a basic understanding of Jekyll before customizing your theme.
 For those new to Jekyll, [the official docs](https://jekyllrb.com/docs/) are a good place to start.
 Concretely, you can override css in fastpages in `_sass/minima/custom-styles.scss`.

-**If you choose to make customizations to fastpages outside `_sass/minima/custom-styles.scss`**  It is possible that customizations you make could collide with current or future versions of fastpages and we recommend doing so only if you feel sufficiently comfortable with HTML and CSS.
+**If you choose to make customizations to fastpages**  It is possible that customizations you make could collide with current or future versions of fastpages and we recommend doing so only if you feel sufficiently comfortable with HTML and CSS.